TV Meteorologist

 What kind of career paths do TV meteorologists pursue other than doing the weather for a news station until they retire?

-Asked by Tori almost 12 years ago
+Asked by Tori about 12 years ago

 I know of a few who have started their own businesses, radar products or data services.
 Others have worked with the companies that provide graphics systems to television stations.
 There are more industries than you might think that hire meteorologists or meteorology consulting services.
 Power companies, trucking companies, aviation.
 Also weather research and teaching are options.
 Over the past few years more and more news anchors and reporters are leaving the business for public relations, media representatives and the like.
 Thanks, Tori!